alexwang0317/Alexwang.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm a sophomore at Stanford University (go trees 🌲!) studying Math and CS.
+I'm a sophomore at Stanford University 🌲 studying Math and CS.

 My interests are diverse, spanning from computational drug discovery research 💊 (where I am a member of the [Ron Dror Group](https://drorlab.stanford.edu/)) to NLP 🤖 to building hardware/software.

-In my freetime, I sing acapella 🎵 for the [Stanford Mendicants](https://stanfordmendicants.com/) where we sing the tenor/lead parts.
-I also love to fence 🤺 where I specifically fence foil and run 🏃 (a new strava enthusiast).
+In my freetime, I sing acapella 🎵 for the [Stanford Mendicants](https://stanfordmendicants.com/) where I sing the tenor/lead parts.
+I also love to fence 🤺: I  fence foil.

 Feel free to reach out if you would like to chat/connect at alexw17 at stanford dot edu.
 I am always happy to chat!